 - Improved customer experience: Automation allows organizations to provide better service by giving customers faster access to resources or answers to their queries.

-- Access to data insights: Automation gives organizations real-time data for informed decision-making.
+- Access to data insights: Automation gives organizations real-time data to make informed decisions.

 Business Process Automation Examples

-- Robotic Process Automation (RPA): RPA is an automated system that can perform repetitive, manual tasks such as data entry or updating customer records.
+- Robotic Process Automation (RPA): Robotic Process Automation (RPA) is an automated system using software agents.
+It can perform repetitive, manual tasks such as data entry or updating customer records.
 One example of RPA is the approval of a credit card based on information provided by an applicant.

-- Document Generation: Document generation is a process that uses software to generate documents automatically, such as policies and contracts, based on user input.
-Many sales departments use process automation to create quotes, generate contracts, route contracts for signature, then file the signed contracts in a repository.
+- Document Generation: Document generation uses software to generate documents automatically, such as policies and contracts, based on user input.
+Many sales departments use process automation to create quotes.
+They also use it to generate contracts, route contracts for signature, create purchase orders, and then file the signed agreements.

-- Customer Support: Chatbots are a type of process automation that leverage artificial intelligence (AI) and natural language processing (NLP) technologies to provide automated customer service and support.
-Chatbots offer an engaging and efficient way for customers to access information or assistance, freeing up resources to focus on more complex customer issues.
-Chatbots can streamline processes even further when integrated with existing systems by providing users with a single entry point for their queries.
+- Customer Support: Chatbots are a type of process automation.
+They leverage artificial intelligence and natural language processing technologies to automate customer service and support.
+Chatbots offer an engaging and efficient way for customers to access information or assistance.
+Automating basic tasks frees up resources to focus on more complex customer issues.

 - Digital Transformation: Digital transformation is leveraging digital technologies to create new business models, methods, products, services, and experiences for customers and employees.